-EADS has developed an internal specialised code for modelling the filling of an aircraft fuel tank.
+EADS has developed an internal specialized code for modeling the filling of an aircraft fuel tank.
 The code simulates this scenario and outputs the electric field, charge density and potential at various points in the tank and fuel over the filling period.
 Results of this code are verified against CST EM STUDIO® (CST EMS) simulations.

 Aircraft are subject to restrictions when filling a fuel tank, such as the flow rate (speed) of the fuel entering the tank.
 The model will be used to assess new tank designs on future aircraft, identify if the designs are safe and if any of the restrictions should be adjusted.